mgolf87/Object-Detection-and-Tracking/README.md

 # Masked R-CNN
 ##### Masked Region based Convolution Neural Networks
-Run via AWS SageMaker using a notebook instance of ml.p2.xlarge (GPU CUDA-capable) and an elastic inference of ml.eia1.medium to save on costs.
-In order to run an elastic inference select the Oregon server.
+Requires a GPU to run.
+If no GPU we must run via AWS SageMaker using a notebook instance of ml.p2.xlarge (GPU CUDA-capable) with an elastic inference of ml.eia1.medium to save on costs.
+In order to send live video over the network to a server (AWS) we must use something like SmoothStream (https://github.com/CT83/SmoothStream/).
 <br />
 <br />